nemosminer/NemosMiner/README.md

 Requires nvidia driver newer than 388

 Made For & Tested with 6x10603gb 6x1070 6x1070ti 6x1080ti (users have reported up to 12cards working have not tested myself)

+there is a 5minute per day fee (0.3%)

 -ActiveMinerGainPct (percent of advantage that active miner has over candidates in term of profit (default 3%)